Photo by ClickerHappy / Pexels

 Preschoolers learn best through music, play, and narrative.
 This isn't a theory -- it's what you see when you watch them.

 Melody aids memory in ways that surprise parents.
 A child who can't recall individual words can often sing an entire song perfectly.
 Nursery rhymes like "Head, Shoulders, Knees and Toes" pair vocabulary with movement, which creates multiple memory anchors for each word.
+For a starter list of words to target, see our first 100 English words for kids.
 They don't need to understand every word.
 The rhythm and repetition do the work.

 Games create motivation without pressure.
 When a child is trying to match pictures or pop bubbles, the English vocabulary is the tool, not the point.
 The anxiety of "getting it right" disappears, and acquisition happens in the background.
 The best games teach through context rather than translation -- the child figures out what a word means by seeing and interacting with it.